CanonicalLtd/maas-docs/en/installconfig-networking.md

 its MTU changed and also has an action available for [enabling DHCP](installconfig-subnets-dhcp.md) (see 'Take action' button).

-Subnets, on the other hand, can be configured considerably and their windows also show information pertinent to the day-to-day running of MAAS.
-For these reasons, a subnet will be examined in more detail.
+A subnet, on the other hand, can be configured considerably and its window also shows information pertinent to the day-to-day operation of MAAS.
+For these reasons, a subnet will now be examined in more detail.

-### Subnet view
+### Subnet window

 Clicking a subnet (here `10.248.64.0/19`) will display its window.
-We'll look at this example by sections.
+We'll look at this example window by sections.

 The **Subnet summary** section: